If you work online and wish you could have the power to buy necessary subscriptions, then you can create a Dollar card in Nepal.

 List of Banks that Provide Dollar Cards in Nepal

-A Class Banks or Commercial Banks in Nepal
+Commercial Banks that provide Dollar cards in Nepal

 There are 27 commercial banks in Nepal that provide this service to their customer.